TrinhAnBinh/kindle2notion/README.md

 ### Todo

+**Limitation**

+> The “**kindle2notion**” only covers the updated clipping from Kindle, it means that you should not delete any notes from your clipping, only append.
+The checkpoint using the number of highlights as index, and it will provide wrong index if you delete old data - clipping hight
+>

 **Fix**

 - [x]  add the update pages
 - [x]  separate the list into 100 items in a list
 - [x]  if number of block ≥ 100 then retrieve pages id and add block by updating pages
-- [ ]  can not compare the Vietnamese string → create new pages instead of updated the vietnamese book `important`
+- [x]  can not compare the Vietnamese string → create new pages instead of updated the vietnamese book `important`
+    - [x]  the root cause is comparison logic not the Vietnamese or not.

 **Feat**